-- (f) A BACKDROP Participant shall not be entitled to receive any cost-of-living increase during the BACKDROP Period. period to receive cost-of-living increases, as set forth in Section 121.201B(d), shall commence upon retirement. - (q) Provided the BACKDROP Participant has satisfied all requirements set forth in this Section, within 30 days from the date of expiration of the BACKDROP Period or as soon as practical thereafter, the Retirement Plan shall disburse the amount of the BACKDROP Participant's BACKDROP benefits to the BACKDROP Participant. - (h) All disbursements made pursuant to Section 121.211(g) shall be made subject to and in accordance with all applicable provisions of the Internal Revenue Code.
+- (e) Interest shall be credited starting from the hypothetical date the payment would have been made had the BACKDROP Participant retired as of the beginning of the BACKDROP period to the end of the BACKDROP period at an annual rate of return, compounded annually, equivalent to the money-weighted rate of return as presented in the plan's most recent audited financial statements as required by Statement 67 of GASB during the applicable period of BACKDROP, provided that such rate of return shall not be less than zero nor more than ten percent. - (f) A BACKDROP Participant shall not be entitled to receive any cost-of-living increase during the BACKDROP Period.
+The waiting period to receive cost-of-living increases, as set forth in Section 121.201B(d), shall commence upon retirement. - (g) Provided the BACKDROP Participant has satisfied all requirements set forth in this Section, within 30 days from the date of expiration of the BACKDROP Period or as soon as practical thereafter, the Retirement Plan shall disburse the amount of the BACKDROP Participant's BACKDROP benefits to the BACKDROP

+Participant.

+(h) All disbursements made pursuant to Section 121.211(g) shall be made subject to and in accordance with all applicable provisions of the Internal Revenue Code.